OceanOutcomes/ocean-outcomes/what-we-do/tuna/chen-hung-seafood-frozen-produce-co-pacific-ocean-longline-tuna-fip/index.md

 ---

-<a href="https://fisheryprogress.org/fip-profile/pacific-ocean-tuna-longlincheng-hung-seafood-frozen-produce-co-ltd" target="_blank">**This FIP is tracked publically in its entirety on FisheryProgress.org, see the Pacific Ocean tuna - longline (Cheng Hung Seafood Frozen Produce Co., Ltd.) profile here.**</a>
+<a href="https://fisheryprogress.org/fip-profile/pacific-ocean-tuna-longline-cheng-hung-seafood-frozen-produce-co-ltd">**This FIP is tracked publically in its entirety on FisheryProgress.org, see the Pacific Ocean tuna - longline (Cheng Hung Seafood Frozen Produce Co., Ltd.) profile here.**</a>